|

-As an employee with
+As an employee working within the field of

-your health and welfare everyday by working directly
+everyday by working directly with inmates, arrestees

-with convicted felons.
+and convicted felons.
 It is a known fact that

-assault rates upon staff resulting in serious
+assault rates upon law enforcement staff resulting in serious

 injuries are increasing in our state.